lightbiosurface.com

 Agenda — COST Working Group Meeting

-The meeting will focus on the final phase of the Action, Working Group reflections, future collaboration opportunities, and a strategic discussion on possible continuation of the PhoBioS network beyond the Action.
+The meeting will focus on the final phase of the Action, invited scientific talks, Working Group reflections, future collaboration opportunities, and a strategic discussion on possible continuation of the PhoBioS network beyond the Action.

 13 April 2026

-COST Working Group Meeting / Core Group / Strategic discussion
+COST Working Group Meeting / Core Group / Scientific Talks / Strategic Discussion

 09:00–09:15 Registration and welcome